NEWSLETTER

 How many scores of years your rugged frame

-Has spanned the river Eel here in our town!
+Has spanned the river Eel here in

 But oh!
 How few, I fear, will be the years